 Step Two: Start On The Edges

-Brushing may be spot-specific, but start on the edges and onto the rest of the pool if you have an extra dirty pool.
+Brushing may be spot-specific, but start on the edges and onto the rest of the pool if you have an extra dirty swimming pool.

 Step Three: Brush At An Angle